azorzovilis/AngularBerlinClock/Readme.md

 You need to have Node.js and Angular CLI installed in order to run the app.
 For more installation info check [here](https://angular.io/guide/setup-local)

-In order to view the client app, run `ng serve -o` for a dev server using a terminal under AngularBerlinClock/BerlinClockClient.
+In order to view the client app open a terminal, cd to AngularBerlinClock/BerlinClockClient and run `ng serve -o` to start a dev server.
 This will open `http://localhost:4200/`.

 ![BerlinClock](https://user-images.githubusercontent.com/16823845/78191343-b418c180-746d-11ea-87cf-9599fc06e92b.PNG)